| Title: | Standard Methods for Use in Public Health Scotland |

 3rd character; and 7 character postcodes have no spaces.

-is set equal to pc8
+When format is set equal to pc8, format_postcode returns

 a character string with maximum length 8.
 All postcodes, whether 5, 6 or 7